-With Independence Day upon us, this would be a good time to review whether consumers can purchase fireworks legally in New York, which has created a confusing system.
+With Independence Day upon us, this would be a good time to review whether consumers can purchase fireworks legally in New York.
 Only three states – New Jersey, Massachusetts and Delaware – completely ban consumer fireworks.

 Since 2011, seven states — including New York — have lifted restrictions on the sale of most types of consumer fireworks.
-The reason for this to allow New York to collect the additional tax revenue that the sales raise.
+The reason for this is to allow New York to collect the additional tax revenue that the sales raise.

 Not all fireworks are for sale to the public in New York.
 New York only allows consumers to purchase and use ground-based or handheld sparkling devices, including cylindrical fountains, cone fountains, and wood sparklers/dipped sticks, as well as party poppers and snappers.
 Metal wire sparklers are not legal because they stay hot for a long time after burning out and retain heat long after use.

+But, this is where it gets complicated.
 County governments must “opt-in” to allow fireworks sales within its county boundaries.
 To date, only 31 of the 62 counties have opted-in.
 New York City has not.

-The law also limits the dates fireworks can be sold.
+New York Fireworks law also limits the dates fireworks can be sold.
 In the counties that have opted-in, fireworks can be sold June 1 through July 5 — and then again from Dec.
 26 through Jan.
 2 — only to buyers 18 or older.

 Also, it is still illegal in New York to sell and purchase any device that shoots up in the air, or sends out a projectile, such as aerial consumer fireworks, firecrackers and chasers, skyrockets, Roman candles, and bombs.